dininski/gobs/README.md

 ## Running tests

-To setup the tests you need to set the following environment variables:
+To run the tests you can either create a tests-config.json file in the root of the project os to use environment variables.
+The required values are:

 | Name | Description |
 |---|---|